ksmandersen/Plex-Media-Analyzer/README.md

 # Plex Media Analyzer
+Have you ever wondered how many hours you've spent watching movies or tv shows?
+If you use Plex for all your media, well then you're in luck.
 This code can you help you find some interesting statistics on your Plex Media Server usage.

 So far the code will tell you:
 * How many shows you have
 * How many episodes you have (for each show and in total)
 * How many episodes you have watched